owiecc/four-phase-current-fed-push-pull/README.md

 Sampling instance needs to be investigated.
 Four channels need to be sampled: Vin, Vout, Vclamp and Iout.

+Voltage inputs are isolated with an ACPL-C87B isolation amplifier.
+Nominal voltage for this amplifier is 2V.
+Voltage dividers are tuned for nominal voltage magnitudes.
+Maximum input voltage for the amplifier is 2.46.

+### Input voltage

+Voltage divider with an isolation amplifier.
+R1 = 6×665k.
+R2 = 10k.
+Attenuation = 400.
+800V ➞ 2.0V.
+984V ➞ 2.46V (max).

+### Output voltage

+Voltage divider with an isolation amplifier.
+R1 = 6×665k.
+R2 = 10k.
+Attenuation = 400.
+200V ➞ 0.5V.
+920V ➞ 2.3V.
+984V ➞ 2.46V (max).

+### Clamp current

+Current sensor with an isolation amplifier.
+R1 = 9×665k + 2×10k.
+R2 = 10k.
+Attenuation = 601.5.
+1200V ➞ 1.995V.
+1480V ➞ 2.46V (max).

+### Output current

+LES XX-NP current transducer.
+0A = 2.5V±0.625·I/Inom.
+There is a voltage divider on the output of the current transducer.
+R1 = 3.3k, R2 = 6.8k.
+Attenuation = 0.6733.
+ADC should see 1.68±0.4208·I/Inom volts.

 ## Protection

 Undervoltage and overvoltage setpoints still need to be confirmed in simulations.
 Output current limits need to be verified experimentally.
 Ideally there should also be a protection if the controllers are not steady-state within some time period.